Quba Mosque

-The Quba Mosque (مَسْجِد قُبَاء, /ar/, /acw/) is a mosque located in Medina, in the Hejaz region of Saudi Arabia, first built in the lifetime of the Islamic prophet Muhammad in the 7th century CE.
+The Quba Mosque (Note: مَسْجِد قُبَاء; /ar/; /acw/) is a mosque located in Medina in the Hejaz region of Saudi Arabia, first built in the lifetime of the Islamic prophet Muhammad in the 7th century.
 It is thought to be the first mosque in the world, established on the first day of Muhammad's emigration to Medina.
 Its first stone is said to have been laid by the prophet, and the structure completed by his companions.
 The mosque was subsequently modified across the centuries until the 1980s, when it was completely replaced by a new building that stands today.

 History

 Origins

-According to historical Islamic texts, during the hijrah (migration) of Muhammad from Mecca to Medina (Yathrib), he stopped in the village of Quba' near Medina.
+According to historical Islamic texts, during the hijrah (migration) of Muhammad from Mecca to Medina, he stopped in the village of Quba' near Medina.
 Depending on the sources, he stayed there for 3 to 22 days.
 Two different accounts of the mosque's foundation exist in relation to this event.
 In one, Muhammad founded the mosque himself, though there are varying explanations for how the site was chosen: it was either a mirbad (place for drying dates) that belonged to Muhammad's host, Kulthum, or it was the place where a woman named Labba had tethered her donkey.
 Another version, probably a later legend inspired by the foundation story of the Prophet's Mosque in Medina, tells that Muhammad made Ali get on a camel and then built the mosque where the camel went.
 Muhammad is said to have laid the first stone himself, with the next ones laid by Abu Bakr, Umar and Uthman.
 He is also said to have visited the mosque every Saturday afterwards and conducted religious service there.
 In another account, the mosque had been built prior to Muhammad's arrival by the first Muslim emigrants from Mecca and some of the Anṣār of Medina.
 Muhammad then prayed in the mosque with them.

 Some scholars have debated the historicity of the mosque's foundation story.
 Leone Caetani questioned whether Muhammad recognized other mosques in this way and argued that the story is likely a later invention, part of a trend by later Muslims to associate various mosques with Muhammad's life.
 Johannes Pedersen supported the story's plausibility, arguing that there are indications in the Qur'an and other traditional sources that other mosques indeed existed and were recognized in Muhammad's time.

 Initially, the mosque was built 6 km from Medina in the village of Quba', before Medina expanded to include this village.
 The first mosque would have been oriented towards Jerusalem and Muhammad most likely rebuilt it when the qibla (direction of prayer) was changed toward the Kaaba in Mecca.